LiamProsser77/HeofonGlobalSearch/README.md

   </b> We have just updated Heofon with <b>10+ million pages</b> via our web crawlers. <b></b> Also we have just updated Heofonix AI, that is now running!
 </p>
 <p>
-  <i>(Note: Processing millions of pages on the main site currently has an avg. speed of 12.0 sec.
-For the fastest experience, use the GitHub Page.)</i>

 </p>

 <hr>